Skip to main content

 Overview

-With TON smart contracts, you can implement any staking and deposit mechanics you want.
+With TON smart contracts, you can implement any staking and deposit mechanisms you want.

-However, there is native staking in TON Blockchain - you can lend Toncoin to validators for staking and share the reward for validation.
+However, there is native staking in the TON blockchain—you can lend Toncoin to validators for staking and share rewards for validation.

-The one who lends to validator is called the nominator.
+The one who lends to a validator is called a nominator.

-A smart contract, called a nominator pool, provides the ability for one or more nominators to lend Toncoin in a validator stake, and ensures that the validator can use that Toncoin only for validation.
-This smart contract guarantees the distribution of the reward.
+A smart contract, called a nominator pool, enables one or more nominators to lend Toncoin to a validator’s stake and ensures that the validator can use that Toncoin only for validation; this smart contract guarantees the distribution of rewards.

 Validator